mtlong29/MySite/_posts/blog/2017-07-30-block-vs-inline-vs-inline-block-vs.md

 </ul>

 ### Inline Elements
-Inline elements such such as the ones in the list below do not create line breaks in a layout.
+Inline elements such as the ones in the list below do not create line breaks in a layout.
 These elements appear on the same line as the content and elements beside them.

 <ul>
   <li>images</li>